statgen/bravo-infrastructure/readme.md

 - Make clear how to get the bravo\_vignette data.
 - Consider makeing and publishing a pre-built AMI or container to avoid Anisble install.
 - Use Ubuntu image for bastion as well for uniformity.
-- Make clear that deployment will incur costs.